Authenticity – enquiry – tolerance – humility – humour

 Farther and farther, all the birds

 This beautiful poem is about noticing and observing what is going on around us.
 Written by Thomas when he was in his thirties.
-Soon afterwards he was killed in the Battle of Arras in 1917.
-This poem and many more were published after his death thanks to the dedication of his wife Helen who worked tirelessly editing and organising his work.
+Shortly afterwards he was killed at the Battle of Arras, one of many young men to lose their lives in the fields of Northern France during the First World War (1914-18).
+This poem and many more were published after his death thanks to the dedication of his wife Helen who worked tirelessly editing, organising and promoting his work.

 A note on the author:

-Janet Simmonds (nee Panagakis) is a British-born tour guide, writer and company director.
+- Janet Simmonds (nee Panagakis) is a British-born tour guide, writer and company director.
 Born in Liverpool with a slightly Greek grand-father and a very Greek great grand-father she has a special affinity with the Mediterranean, especially Italy and Greece.
 Trained as a Geographer and Art Historian at the Universities of Oxford and Manchester, Janet has spent most of her adult life running specialist travel companies and travelling extensively.
 Several times a year she leads small groups to different parts of the Mediterranean.
-Most recently to Sicily.
+Most recently to Southern Italy, Sicily and Venice.
 She writes about her travels and observations. www.educated-traveller.com